rsnyderaustin/Ecommerce-Data-Analysis/README.md

 Database links: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce, https://www.kaggle.com/datasets/olistbr/marketing-funnel-olist

-Each folder in the repository represents a separate query or group of similar queries.
+Each folder in the repository represents a separate query or group of related queries.
 Included in each folder is a PDF file displaying the resutling data displayed in a series of Tableau visualizations.